 Computer and Internet use at home has grown rapidly over the past two decades.
-It is astonishing that only 20 years ago less than one-fourth of the U.S. population had access to a computer at home (see Figure 2).
-Only 17 years ago, less than one-fifth of the U.S. population had an Internet connection at home.
-The most recent data available for the United States, which are for 2012, indicate that roughly 80 percent of the population has access to a home computer and 75 percent of the population has access to an Internet connection at home.
+It is astonishing that only 20 years ago less than one-fourth of the US population had access to a computer at home (see Fig. 2).
+Only 17 years ago, less than one-fifth of the US population had an Internet connection at home.
+The most recent data available for the United States, which are for 2012, indicate that roughly 80% of the population has access to a home computer and 75% of the population has access to an Internet connection at home (U.S. Census Bureau, 2012).